Netanyahu 'killed any hope' of Gaza hostages release with strike on Doha, Qatar PM says

 The military did not immediately comment on the latest shooting.
 After the two 14-year-olds were killed, it said troops had fired at individuals who had entered an area under a closure order.
 It said they posed a threat to its forces, without specifying the nature of the threat or providing evidence.

-The military said one of its armored vehicle was struck by an explosive device in the area of the northern West Bank city of Tulkarem.
-Israeli media reported that two soldiers were slightly wounded.
+The military said two soldiers were “slightly injured” and taken to hospital for treatment when its armored vehicle was struck by an explosive device in the area of the northern West Bank city of Tulkarem.
 The army said troops were encircling the city and setting up roadblocks.
 Hamas and the smaller Islamic Jihad group claimed responsibility.

 The war in Gaza began when Hamas-led militants stormed into southern Israel in 2023, abducting 251 people and killing some 1,200, mostly civilians.
 Forty-eight hostages are still held inside Gaza, around 20 of them believed to be alive.